mortensi/redis-shell/docs/architecture.md

 1. `main.py`: Entry point that processes command-line arguments and initializes the CLI.
 2. `RedisCLI`: Main class that handles user input, command processing, and interactive shell functionality.
+3. `Config (Singleton)`: Manages application configuration, including loading from and saving to a configuration file.
+Provides methods to get and set configuration values.
-3. `StateManager` (Singleton): Manages persistent state across sessions, including command history and extension-specific state.
+4. `StateManager` (Singleton): Manages persistent state across sessions, including command history and extension-specific state.
-4. `ConnectionManager (Singleton)`: Manages Redis connections, detects cluster configurations, and provides Redis clients to other components.
+5. `ConnectionManager (Singleton)`: Manages Redis connections, detects cluster configurations, and provides Redis clients to other components.
-5. `ExtensionManager`: Loads and manages extensions from built-in, system, and user directories.
+6. `ExtensionManager`: Loads and manages extensions from built-in, system, and user directories.

 ## Extensions System
 Redis-Shell has a modular extension system with: